drizuid/DRIZUID/README.md

 Probably easiest on the linuxserver.io discord
 ### Fun facts:
 1. I was a paratrooper in the 82nd Airborne Division and have travelled the world
-2. I have been using Linux since 1996 when I started with Slackware 3.1
+2. I have been using Linux since 1996
+  * I started with Slackware 3.1
   * I changed to LFS in 2002 to get the most out of my gaming pc
   * I swapped to CentOS for a while due to work reasons
   * I swapped mostly to debian in 2014 out of sheer laziness